-You can also get to the plugin’s settings by logging into your WordPress site, then going to the navigation menu and clicking on Settings > Duplicate Post …
+You can also get to the plugin’s settings by logging into your WordPress dashboard, then going to the admin navigation menu and choosing Settings > Duplicate Post …

 (Settings > Duplicate Post)

-Go through these options and configure your plugin settings and click the ‘Save Changes’ button to update your changes …
+Configure your plugin settings, then click ‘Save Changes’ to update your settings …

-Now, when you go into your Posts or Pages screen, you should see enabling you to clone your page/post …
+Next time you go into your Posts or Pages screen, you should see a link allowing you to clone your post/page …

-When you click ’Clone’, the post/page will be cloned, but it won’t be published.
+When you click the ‘Clone’ link, the post/page will be duplicated, but it will not be published.
 Instead, it will be saved as a draft.
-Clicking ‘New Draft’, and open it in the Post/Page editor …
+Clicking the ‘New Draft’ link will also clone your post/page and open it in the Page/Post editor …

-Normally, when a page or post is cloned, WordPress copies the post/page title and adds the number “2” to the end of the post/page URL …
+Typically, when a page or post is cloned, a “2” is added to the end of the post/page URL …

-Unless your plan is to use a similar URL, you should consider modifying the post’s title and the post URL.
+Unless you intend to split the content into parts, you should consider editing the post’s title and your URL.

-If you need help editing pages/posts and understanding how permalinks work, see the “Related Articles And Tutorials section below.
+If you need help editing posts/pages and understanding how permalinks work, see the “Related Tutorials And Articles section below.

 Congratulations!
-Now you know how to clone a page or post on your WordPress website or blog.
+Now you know how to clone a WordPress page or post.

-The tutorials and articles below are useful for gaining a better understanding of the features discussed above, and for learning how to use posts in WordPress:
+The articles and tutorials below are useful for gaining a better understanding of topics discussed above, and for learning how to use posts in WordPress:

 - How To Create A WordPress Post

-Did you find this post useful?
-If so, please consider using the links below to share this tutorial with others.
+Did you enjoy this tutorial?
+If so, please use the share buttons below and share this tutorial with other WordPress users.